GNOME/glib/SECURITY.md

 component (for example, 2.66.0, 2.66.1, 2.68.3), and development release series have an *odd* minor component (2.67.1, 2.69.0).

+## Signed Releases

+The git tags for all releases ≥2.58.0 are signed by a maintainer using [git-evtag](https://github.com/cgwalters/git-evtag).
+The maintainer will use their personal GPG key; there is currently not necessarily a formal chain of trust for these keys.
+Please [create an issue](https://gitlab.gnome.org/GNOME/glib/-/issues/new) if you would like to work on improving this.

+Unsigned releases ≥2.58.0 should not be trusted.
+Releases prior to 2.58.0 were not signed.

 ## Reporting a Vulnerability

 If you think you've identified a security issue in GLib, GObject or GIO, please